copleykj/grapher-link-executor/README.md

     'author': {
         type: 'one',
         field: 'authorId',
-        collection: 'users', // notice this is the name, and not the instance }
+        collection: Meteor.users, // notice this is the name, and not the instance }
 });
 ```